Pawbag123/Alias-Game/documentation/data-architecture/dtos.md

 Provides the structure for a game that has started.

 ### Values

 - `id`, `name`, `host`: Basic room details.
 - `redTeam`, `blueTeam`: Arrays containing player usernames and whether they are active.
 - `turn`: The current team’s turn.
-- `currentWord`: The word being guessed.
+- `currentWord`: The word being guessed, sent only to describer.
 - `score`: Current score for both teams.

 ```typescript